nscaamano/py-datagolf/README.md

 A Python wrapper around the Datagolf API.

-This library provides a Python interface for the [Datagolf API](https://datagolf.com/).
+This library provides a Python interface for the [Datagolf's](https://datagolf.com/) API.

 ##  Installing
 Not publishsed yet.